1. Process parameters of laser welding

 4.1 Metallurgical process and technology theory

-The metallurgical physical process of laser deep penetration welding is very similar to that of electron beam welding, that is, the energy conversion mechanism is completed through the “small hole” structure.
+The metallurgical process of laser deep penetration welding is similar to electron beam welding, as both rely on the “small hole” structure to complete energy conversion.

-The four walls of the hole are surrounded by molten metal, and the liquid metal is surrounded by solid material.
+The four walls of the hole are surrounded by molten metal, which is in turn surrounded by solid material.
+The liquid metal outside the hole flows and is kept in dynamic equilibrium with the continuous vapor pressure within the hole cavity.

-That means that the keyhole and the molten metal surrounding the hole wall move forward with the forward speed of the leading beam, the molten metal fills the gap left by the keyhole moving away and condenses, thus forming the weld.
+As the beam moves, the hole remains stable.
+This means that the keyhole and the molten metal surrounding the hole move forward with the leading beam’s speed.
+The molten metal fills the gap left by the moving keyhole and condenses, forming the weld.

 4.2 Influencing factors

-The influencing factors of laser deep penetration welding include: laser power, laser beam diameter, material absorptivity, welding speed, shielding gas, lens focal length, focus position, laser beam position, laser power increasing and decreasing control at the beginning and end of welding.
+The factors that influence laser deep penetration welding are laser power, laser beam diameter, material absorptivity, welding speed, shielding gas, lens focal length, focus position, laser beam position, and the control of laser power increase and decrease at the beginning and end of welding.

 4.3 Characteristics of laser deep penetration welding